elasticio/api-docs/source/includes/_tenants.md

 ```

-This endpoint returns the Roles for a specific Tenant.
+This resource allows you to retrieve all roles for a **Tenant** with the given ID.

 ### HTTP Request